armlabstanford/LibEMG_ROS/README.md

 python3 train.py
 ```

 This will open a menu that takes training data for hand open/close, wrist flexion/extension, and no motion (click "Train") and then publishes predicted classes to a ROS topic (click "Classify").
+The training GUI is the same as in the snake game demo example.
 To stream the topic to terminal,
 ```
 rostopic echo /emg
 ```